Trail Blazers end season with 109-81 win over short-handed playoff-bound Lakers

 Rookie Dalton Knecht had 27 points for the Lakers (50-31), who had won the last six meetings with Portland.

 The Lakers had already locked up the third seed in the Western Conference with a 140-109 win over Houston on Friday.
-The Lakers will face Golden State, Denver or Minnesota in the opening round, depending on the outcome of Sunday’s other games.
+The Lakers will face the sixth-seeded Minnesota Timberwolves in the opening round.

 With a postseason berth secured, James (left groin strain) and Doncic (left quad soreness) were among those that did not play.
 Bronny James made his first start of the season, finishing with four points.